pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

     /usr/lib/darktable/tools/darktable-gen-noiseprofile --help

-If this gives you the help of the tool, continue with STEP 2 othersise go to STEP 1a
+If this gives you the help of the tool, continue with STEP 2 otherwise go to STEP 1a.

 ### STEP 1a